 All full time applications are through UCAS

 Having applied through UCAS, a typical offer will be within the range of 280-320 tariff points.
-For BSc Single Hons Psychology we would normally ask for a B in ‘A’ level Psychology, but for combined awards it is not necessary to have studied psychology prior to applying to Bath Spa.
 Appropriate Key Skills points will strengthen an application, but will not be a condition of entry.
-GCSE Mathematics at Grade C or above will be an advantage.
+GCSE Mathematics at Grade B or above will be an advantage.
 In addition to grades it is important to have a positive reference from a senior person in education on your UCAS form.
 Should your referee suggest that you are likely to gain the above grades and that you have a clear interest in psychology and are highly motivated, then an offer is likely to be made.

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.